Code-Institute-Submissions/workout-world/README.md

 * Picture of the instructor Anna on class schedule page by [Leah Kelley](https://www.pexels.com/@leah-kelley-50725) from [pexels](https://www.pexels.com/)
 * Picture of the instructor Kalle on class schedule page by [Elle Hughes](https://www.pexels.com/@elletakesphotos) from [pexels](https://www.pexels.com/)
 * Picture of the instructor Philip on class schedule page by [Laker](https://www.pexels.com/@laker) from [pexels](https://www.pexels.com/)

+### Acknowledgements
+* Code Institutes Slack community has been a extremly valiable resourse buring this project where I have found the awnsers to numerous questions and problems that I have had.
+* I would also like to thank my mentor Rohit Sharma for his advice and guidence in this project.